phendryx/superputty/README.txt

 Hotkeys
 =======
-This version of SuperPutty now hooks into WH_KEYBOARD_LL to detect hotkeys.
+SuperPutty now hooks into WH_KEYBOARD_LL to detect hotkeys.
 At first, I tried to use RegisterHotKeys, but that has certain limitations that prevented me from using it.
 However, since I am too lazy to write my own code, I've copied and pasted a hook I saw online for WH_KEYBOARD_LL.
 This required